BMIservices/forkDockerAlpineOracleJREjenkins/README.md

 # Installing more tools

-You can run your container as root - and unstall via apt-get, install as part of build steps via jenkins tool installers, or you can create your own Dockerfile to customise, for example:
+You can run your container as root - and unistall via apt-get, install as part of build steps via jenkins tool installers, or you can create your own Dockerfile to customise, for example:

 ```
 FROM jenkins